AnonymousResearch173/ChatGPT_Critical_Evaluation/Sampling Tests/Readme.md

 The sample is **reasonably representative** in terms of **code length**, which is central to your study (≥15 lines filter).
 However, the sample tends to **favor higher-scored questions**, especially in Python, which should be noted as a mild sampling bias.

 ---

-## 📝 6.
-Repository Contents

-* `sampling_analysis.ipynb` — Full statistical analysis with plots, KS-tests, and explanations
-* This `README.md` — Summary of methods and findings

----